qilimanjaro-tech/qililab/doc/library/Documentation/runcards.rst

 Runcards are a convenient method to tell qililab our experimental setup.

-They are files in format ``.yml`` that are imported as dictionaries on qililab, here is an esquematic example of a runcard.
+They are files in the format ``.yml`` that are imported as dictionaries on qililab, here is a schematic example of a runcard.

 .. note::
-    The example below is an esquematic representation of a basic runcard, wherever it is ``...`` : should go more lines of code that refers to the settings of each part of the runcard.
+    The example below is a schematic representation of a basic runcard, wherever it is ``...`` : should go more lines of code that refer to the settings of each part of the runcard.

 Example of a runcard: